Hannaid/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd shows the path to the current working directory
+ls lists files in the current directory